ATVEA recommends that operators and passengers of ATVs, regardless of the type of use, wear a helmet at all times.

 ATVs are rider-active vehicles meaning that the operators will be required to move their weight to allow the machine to handle correctly, hence providing safe manoeuvring performance.

 Body position is paramount to an ATV rider’s safety irrespective of the speed that the ATV is travelling.
 To operate an ATV in maximum security conditions, riders must learn safe riding techniques to position themselves correctly on the machine depending on the terrain and motion.
 For example, riding with your weight far forward stabilizes the vehicle when climbing steep slopes.
-ATVEA strongly recommends to all riders to undertake ATV rider training course for a minimum of 4,5 hours.
+ATVEA strongly recommends to all riders to familiarize themselves with the ATV before going for a ride, taking a hands-on training (if available) and gaining practical experience.

 Side-by-Sides may look similar to 4x4 cars but they are very different in design and usage.
 Your SbS handles much differently than other vehicles such as cars, trucks, go-carts or golf-cars.
 Its steering response will depend on the capabilities and limitations of your specific vehicle.